kacpertopol/kacpertopol.github.io/start/en/010_Teaching/005_Algorithms_and_Data_Structures_(computer_lab,_summer_2019-2020)/content.md

 A new set of exercises will be made available, on average, every week.
-Each exercise can be implemented in your language of choice, with some caveats:
+Each exercise can be implemented in your language of choice (preferably c, c++ ,fortran, java, python), with some caveats:

 * Please don't use languages that rely strongly on functional programming (e.g. haskell, lisp) because your solutions might diverge from the